LiaVinci-zz/nodejs-filter-clinets-by-location/README.md

 **The mocks folder -** contains different mock objects that help us test the application and doesn't not have a space in the module folders, for example different file variations, I don't want to pollute the data/file folder with unrelated files that might confuse fresh eyes.

 **config.js -** contains different default values used in our app.

+**formInitializer.js -** contains interactive form to be filled by our user to make the app a bit more interesting.